|Americas||Europe / Africa||Asia / Pacific||Home||About||Join||Contact||Europe-africa/events/bordeaux1|

 AMANDA BARNES - consultant for the wines of Argentina (joint consultant)

 Amanda Barnes is a British journalist who moved to Argentina in 2009 to focus on wine and travel writing.
-She is Editor of the Argentina-based magazine Wine Republic and also works as a freelance writer for travel and wine publications including Wine-Searcher and Fodor’s Travel Guides.
+She is Editor of the Argentina-based magazine Wine Republic, Editor for the Circle of Wine Writers newsletter The Circular and also works as a freelance writer for travel and wine publications including Wine-Searcher and Fodor’s Travel Guides.
 Based in Mendoza, she regularly travels and works around the wine regions of Argentina, Chile and Uruguay.
 For more details visit Amanda's website on www.amandabarnes.co.uk

 JAMES HALLIDAY - consultant for the wines of Australia